Home page

 Email: ltkelly@unimelb.edu.au

-Luke is a Senior Lecturer in Ecology in the School of Ecosystem and Forest Sciences at the University of Melbourne.
+Luke is an Associate Professor in the School of Agriculture, Food and Ecosystem Sciences at the University of Melbourne.
 He enjoys contributing solutions to global conservation problems.
 His research interests are in ecology and evolution, biodiversity conservation and environmental decision making.
 Much of his work is focused on understanding animal and plant responses to fire, landscape modification and climate change.
 This includes doing a mix of field experiments, ecological modelling and scenario analysis.

 Dr Michelle Gibson